OTA updates

 Manually check if an update is available

-To check if an update is available for your device send a message to zigbee2mqtt/bridge/request/device/ota_update/check
+To check if an upgrade is available for your device send a message to zigbee2mqtt/bridge/request/device/ota_update/check

 with payload {"id": "deviceID"}